The First Light: Megastructures of the First Providence

 Later Providences tried to reclaim that legacy.
 They failed.
 The Second built no new Grids.
 The Third and Fourth studied shards but could not replicate the quantum locking.
 By the Fifth, the Grid had become a nostalgic motif—gilded fractal patterns on starship hulls and temple walls, a hollow echo of lost greatness.
 The Sixth and Seventh did not even attempt restoration.
 They were too diminished, too consumed by war.

 The shards remain.
-The Obelisk remains.
+The @Aetherion Obelisk remains.
 And somewhere in the Beta Quadrant, on worlds that have forgotten the Chosen entirely, a handful of Harmony Shards still hum with the ghost of the First Providence's light—powering colonies that do not know they live inside a god's dying heartbeat.